grampelberg/saunter.org/content/posts/kubernetes-line-by-line.md

 with a template, used to create the pod.
 The pod's metadata has slightly different requirements:

 - Don't add `name` or `namespace`.
 These will be inherited from the parent.
+Any value you add here will be accepted but not actually do anything.
+A pod's name is based off the deployment's name (`frontend`), the hash of the pod's template and and a random string for the pod specifically.
+If you take a look at the created pod, you'll see that the name is being set by `generateName` which is a metadata field that anyone can use!
 - Match the selector as closely as possible.
 There should be as much overlap between the selector and the pod's labels as possible.
 - Don't use label values that can change.
-Add these to annotations instead.
+Add these to annotations or don't add the pod labels with these values to the selector.
 You can't change the selector after creation, so having values between metadata and the selector that change will cause update issues.

 ## RBAC